utshomax/postman-docs/src/pages/docs/postman-flows/tutorials/building-your-first-flow.md

 Postman Flows is a visual tool for building software for the API-First world.
 With Postman Flows, anyone can connect their web services' APIs to build workflows, integrations, and API applications in a visual and collaborative development environment.

 This page shows you how to create flows with a [quick start tutorial](#quick-start) and a [more detailed tutorial](#creating-a-request-and-a-collection).
-The quick start tutorial shows you how to create a flow in Postman that sends an HTTP request, checks if the response status code is 200, and outputs `true` or `false`.
+The quick start tutorial shows you how to create a flow in Postman that checks if a website is down.

 The more detailed tutorial starts with [Creating a request and a collection](#creating-a-request-and-a-collection).
-This tutorial creates a flow that sends a GET request to a Pokémon API, logs the responses one page at a time, and checks to see if each page is the last.
-When it reaches the last page, it stops sending requests.
+This tutorial creates a flow that gets a list of Pokémon, one page at a time, until it reaches the last page.

 ## Contents